 Component Standard (Meets Expectations) Instruction: Design and Delivery are interwoven.
-Instructional The faculty's (instructional designer's role) responsibility is to discover what motivates people to increase Design their knowledge and skills and improve their performance.
+Instructional The faculty's (instructional designer's role) responsibility is to discover what motivates p Design their knowledge and skills and improve their performance.
 The term "effective" means that student performance improves when the instructional strategies are used.
 Identifies key concepts/theories/skills and goals on which to base the course.
 Identifies the subject content and task components related to the stated goals.
 States measurable learning outcomes for the students.
 Sequences content within each instructional unit for logical learning.
 Instructional message and delivery appears planned.
 Evaluation instruments are designed to assess the learning outcomes.
 Includes resources that support instruction and learning activities.
 Course design focuses and translates expertise of professor into learning by students.
 Course design includes activities that challenge and include the possibility of failure.
 Course design creates effective bridges between professor's and learner's knowledge (course units are divided into realistic segments that help students bridge what they know with new information and help them figure out how to "learn" the new information).
 Technology is used effectively to improve learning not just to have technology in the class.
 Assessments/measurements provide good information about what the learner needs to learn and are used to influence the remaining instruction.
 Assessments/measurements provide good information about what the learner has learned in authentic settings (simulations, portfolios, writing (even as short as Tweets), real-time observation, case studies).
 Clear awareness of desired student outcomes is apparent in course design.
 Provides students with metacognition (thinking about the process of thinking) strategies to use in systematizing and enhancing their learning.
 Provides students with learning frameworks which enable them to independently synthesize and learn in a progressive and sequential manner.
 Course activities reflect the realization that what is learned is more likely to be remembered and used in the future if it serves students' purposes beyond meeting school requirements.
 Course content is integrated with information from other academic areas, experiences, current events, and/or research.
 Demonstrates flexibility in teaching methodology and course design to meet individual needs and interest of students so that course is student centered.
 Demonstrates a willingness to be innovative, to experiment, to try new things and to take risks.
 Uses assessment as an integral part of student learning process.
 Course activities stimulate higher order think skills.
 Uses valid assessments for determining student progress and grades.
 Uses a variety of assessments for the various learning styles.
 Provides timeline which provides adequate time for preparation of assignments and or assessments.
 Instructional The term "effective" means that student performance improves when the instructional strategies are used.
-Delivery Sets the learning stage: why important; stimulate interest (cues, questioning); tap prior knowledge (advanced Delivery Sets the learning stage, why important, stillulate interest (cues, questioning), tap prior knowledge (advanced organizers) In explicit teaching/direct teaching situations presents key facts, concepts, and skills; explains, models, and demonstrate; uses graphic organizers, cues, questions Sets activities that gradually release responsibility to the learner such as guided practice with instructor, practice with a partner, independent practice.
+Delivery Sets the learning stage: why important; stimulate interest (cues, questioning); tap prior knowledge (advanced -/ organizers) In explicit teaching/direct teaching situations presents key facts, concepts, and skills; explains, models, and demonstrate; uses graphic organizers, cues, questions Sets activities that gradually release responsibility to the learn

+Sets activities that gradually release responsibility to the learner such as guided practice with instructor, practice with a partner, independent practice.
 Instructor circulates to assess, respond, encourage, prompt, observe, listen, question, give feedback, and focus conversations.

 Utilizes formative assessments that are integrate and ongoing, provide relevant feedback; and are used for corrective instruction and adjusting instruction.
-Activities require frequent student responses.
-Appropriate instructional pacing is evident.
-Adequate processing time is evident.
-Faculty member monitors responses and adjust instruction.
-Faculty member provides feedback for correct and incorrect responses.
-Course delivery allows learners to engage in participatory, memorable experiences instead of solely listening to or reading other's materials.
-Course delivery enables self-directed learning before and after formal "class time" by providing learners with contextually meaningful tools and resources that depending on the course might be delivered on a "just in time" basis (i.e., Wikis, SharePoint sites to work together to build knowledge bases, synthesize research, write papers, and present project-based work; blogs that provide an audience for student writing, encouraging thoughtfulness and clarity, and enable learning through online debate, peer modeling and peer review; journals; mobile learning podcasts and e-learning on connected devices which facilitate learning on the go by disseminating courses, recorded lectures, and supplemental course material.).
-Promotes learning by students through a variety of communication modes.
-Promotes learning through the use of active learning strategies.
-Promotes learning by communicating to students what is expected and why.
-Remains subject oriented and focused on objectives of course throughout classroom activities.
-Focuses learning activities on class objectives so that students understand the relevance and importance.
-Is sensitive to atmosphere in classroom and responds appropriately.
-Discharges the instructional plan and day to day activities in a progressive sequence.
-Creates environment where students are willing to risk, talk, and give opinions.
-Elicits desired learning outcomes through use of appropriate teaching methodology.
-Incorporates appropriate technology to promote learning.
-Routinely provides timely and detailed feedback, but not necessarily in the same ways for all students Continuously monitors students' understanding of presentations and responses to assignments.
-Relevancy and Stays current in content area and discipline changes.
-Currency of Demonstrates not only knowledge of content area but also how the subject matter is constructed in the Content minds of students.
-Is engaged with the content, 'feels' that the information is of value to students and demonstrates investiture in wanting students to understand it.
-Course design creates effective bridges between professor's and learner's knowledge (course units are Knowledge of the Learner divided into realistic segments that help students bridge what they know with new information and help them figure out how to "learn" the new information).
-Identifies learner characteristics that should be addressed for effective learning.
-Designs instructional strategies so that every learner has an opportunity to master the learning outcomes.
-Identifies systemic learning barriers such as phase in the evolution of thought about the learning process, acquisition of learning-conducive habits of mind, discipline-specific misconceptions on how things work, and logical fallacies in complex reasoning.
-(E.J Hansen) Most effective learning environments are those that are problem based and involve the student in four Student Learning distinct phases of learning: (1) activation of prior experience, (2) demonstration of skills/knowledge, (3) application of skills/knowledge, and (4) integration of these skills/knowledge into real world activities.
-(Merrill) Students are engaged in solving real-world problems or the material is made relevant to their lives.
-An effort is made to activate existing knowledge as a foundation for new knowledge.